fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 * I am satisfied with the outcome of this week.

 “Thank you for answering the questions.”

+---

+### Setting up an Onlineshop

+#### Login - Frontend

+1. Open the following link: http://www.qqq.de/shops/shopX \(X = number of your group\)

+2. Authentication: To log in enter the following \(the appearance of the window can be different depending on the browser used\)

+#### Login - Backend

+Same steps as for Login - Frontend \(see above\)

+Open the following link:: http://www.qqq.de/shops/shopX/admin123 \(X = number of your group\)

+2. Authentication: To log in enter the following:

+#### Help

+Find the official documentation of Prestashop here: http://doc.prestashop.com/display/PS17/User+Guide

+Youtube: Numerous video instructions can be found on Youtube: Search for „Prestashop 1.7“

+#### Tasks

+Change settings

+	\(See e.g. „Shop Parameters -&gt; Contact -&gt; Stores“ or „Design -&gt; Pages“ …\)

+* Change contact information
+* Change Banking information for your online shop
+* Add new employees \(one for every group member!\) \(See Advanced Parameters\)
+* Change the following settings:  terms and conditions, delivery, About us, secure payment   \[Design -&gt; Pages\]
+* Offer UPS und DHL as shipping options and change  shipping rates accordingly

+Change design of your shop

+* redesign and restructure your home page
+* create your own individual logo and use it in your online shop   \[Design -&gt; Theme & Logo\]

+Categories and products

+* Delete old products and categories.
+*  Add at least 10 products to your shop
+* Note: a meaningful description of your products helps selling them \(Remember:  Search Engine Optimisation\)

+Operate the online shop

+Test

+* Visit the online shop of another group
+* Place 3 orders in the online shop of the other group

+Order

+* Process the incoming orders in your own online shop:
+* payment processing
+* print delivery notes
+* print invoices
+* =&gt; until „processed successfully“

+Statistics

+Evaluation:

+* How many female and male customers are registered?
+* Who was the best customer in your shop?
+* Which products are bestsellers?
+* Which category was the most successful?

+For the fast ones:

+* Find a free of charge prestashop-theme und install it!
+  ---

 ## Lesson materials - teachers